Incorporating Coupling Knowledge into Echo State Networks for Learning Spatiotemporally Chaotic Dynamics: Experiments

 \subsection{Evaluation on Lorenz-96 system with imperfect prior coupling knowledge}

 In real-world applications, prior knowledge of the target system's coupling structure is often imperfect.
 To investigate the impact of such imperfections, we introduced perturbations to the reservoir’s coupling structure of our proposed PGC-ESN model.
-Specifically, we randomly rewired truly coupled clusters and dimensions with a given probability in both the reservoir and input layers for each cluster.
+Specifically, when establishing connections to coupled clusters in the reservoir layer or to coupled input units in the input layer for each reservoir cluster, we randomly rewire each connection to a non-coupled and previously unconnected place, with a given perturbation probability.
 We refer to this perturbed model as the Partially Physics-Guided Clustered ESN (PartPGC-ESN).
-Fig.~\ref{fig:Lorenz_96_with_imperfect_prior_coupling_structure_knowledge}(a) provides a schematic representation of this model, where the yellow arrows indicate the randomly rewired couplings for the $i^{\mathrm{th}}$ cluster, highlighted in green.
+Fig.~\ref{fig:Lorenz_96_with_imperfect_prior_coupling_structure_knowledge}(a) provides a schematic representation of this model, where the yellow arrows indicate the randomly rewired couplings for the $i^{\mathrm{th}}$ cluster highlighted in green.

-We compared the performance of PartPGC-ESN under perturbation probabilities of 0.1, 0.3, and 0.5 with that of the unperturbed PGC-ESN and Std-ESN on the Lorenz-96 system across various reservoir sizes, starting from 250 and then ranging from 500 to 4000 in increments of 500.
-Fig.~\ref{fig:Lorenz_96_with_imperfect_prior_coupling_structure_knowledge}(b) presents the plots for $D_{\mathrm{temp}}$ and VPT-0.1, while the results for $D_{\mathrm{geom}}$ are provided in Appendix.~\ref{sec:appendix_More_evaluation_results}.
+We compared the performance of PartPGC-ESN under perturbation probabilities of 0.1, 0.3, and 0.5 with that of the unperturbed PGC-ESN, Std-ESN, and Paral-ESN on the Lorenz-96 system, using the standard settings described in Subsection~\ref{subsec-Experimental_setup}.
+The evaluation is conducted across various reservoir sizes, starting from 250 and then ranging from 500 to 4000 in increments of 500.
+Fig.~\ref{fig:Lorenz_96_with_imperfect_prior_coupling_structure_knowledge}(b) presents the plots for $D_{\mathrm{temp}}$ and VPT-1, while the results for $D_{\mathrm{geom}}$ are provided in Appendix~\ref{Appendix_Lorenz_96_with_imperfect_prior_coupling_knowledge}.
 The results indicate that introducing coupling perturbations degrades the performance of PartPGC-ESN compared to that of the unperturbed PGC-ESN.
-However, with a perturbation probability of 0.1, PartPGC-ESN still outperforms Std-ESN in both long- and short-term predictions, particularly for reservoir sizes between 500 and 2000.
-As the perturbation probability increases, the performance of PartPGC-ESN further deteriorates, eventually falling behind that of the Std-ESN.
-These findings suggest that even with imperfect prior coupling knowledge, our proposed approach can still achieve superior long-term attractor reconstruction and short-term prediction compared to Std-ESN, provided the rate of incorrect couplings remains low.
+However, with a perturbation probability of 0.1, PartPGC-ESN still outperforms Std-ESN and Paral-ESN in long-term attractor reconstruction for reservoir sizes smaller than 2000, and in short-term prediction across the entire range of considered reservoir sizes—despite exhibiting slight instability in a few cases.
+As the perturbation probability increases, the performance of PartPGC-ESN further deteriorates, eventually falling behind that of the Std-ESN and Paral-ESN.
+These findings suggest that even with imperfect prior coupling knowledge, our proposed approach can still enhance ESN's learning performance in long-term attractor reconstruction under limited model capacity, and in short-term prediction even when the model size is sufficiently large, provided the rate of incorrect couplings remains low.